Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 285 prefix is 663 DSN prefix286 prefix is 566 DSN prefix287 prefix is 737 DSN prefix288 prefix is 738 DSN prefix553 prefix is 663 DSN prefix618 prefix is 259 DSN prefix

 For 24/7 Fort Hood unit contact information, call the Field Officer of the Day (FOD) at(254) 206-1157.
 For 24/7 Fort Hood services information, call the Installation Operations Center (IOC) at (254) 287-2520.

-III Corps and its Subordinate Units are prepared to rapidly deploy and conduct the full range of military operations to seize, retain, and exploit the initiative, in order to defeat any adversary.
-The Corps is prepared to exercise mission command of Army, Joint, and Multi-National Forces, as a Corps, Joint Task force (JTF), or Combined Joint Forces Land Component Command (CJFLCC).
+III Armored Corps and it's subordinate units are prepared to rapidly deploy and conduct the full range of military operations to seize, retain and exploit the initiative, in order to deter or defeat any adversary.
+The Corps is prepared to exercise mission command of Army, joint, and multi-national forces, as a Corps, Joint Task Force (JTF) or Combined Joint Forces Land Component Command (CJFLCC).

 Fort Hood was named for the famous Confederate General John Bell Hood, an outstanding leader who gained recognition during the Civil War as the commander of Hood's Texas Brigade.
 The original site was selected in 1941, and construction of South Camp Hood began in 1942.
 Camp Hood was designated as Fort Hood, a permanent installation, in 1951.
 Today Fort Hood is the largest active duty armored post in the United States, and is the only post in the United States that is capable of supporting two full armored divisions.
 For more information, go to the Fort Hood homepage.